 Unlike other states where marijuana possession has been decriminalized or legalized at some level, North Carolina still has strict laws on the books for many marijuana charges.
 Even if you are not likely to receive a lengthy jail term or large fine for pot possession, it is critical to consider the impact of having a drug conviction on your record.
 If you are charged with marijuana distribution or cultivation, you definitely need counsel from an experienced lawyer.

-Combs & Lee, Attorneys at Law, PLLC, will provide personal attention, straight answers and strong representation to protect your rights and future.
+Combs, Bradshaw & Lee, PLLC, will provide personal attention, straight answers and strong representation to protect your rights and future.
 He is a trial-proven defense lawyer with extensive drug case experience across nearly two decades in practice.
 You can turn to our firm with confidence if you or a loved one must confront charges such as:

 - Misdemeanor possession of less than 1.5 ounces of pot